SameForYouWasTakenWasTaken/OpenGL-project/README.md

 -- Configuring incomplete, errors occurred!
 ```
 ❗Then your terminal might not have found the location of your compiler.
 Try running the compiler' commands, such ass `gcc -v`.
 If the terminal cannot find it or doesn't recognize `gcc`, then that is your issue.
 Another fix might be to change the build type, because you probably are using the default selection. (i.e, not using the -G flag)

+The executable file should be directly in the build file!
+Just go ahead and double click it.
+You may also notice `unit_tests.exe`.
+This is only for testing purposes, and is only used for development.